racket/racket/racket/src/expander/README.txt

-This package contains the implementation of Racket's front-end: macro expander, reader, and module systems.
+This package contains the implementation of Racket's front end: macro expander, reader, and module systems.
 A copy of this implementation is extracted and built into the Racket executable, so normally this package's modules are not run directly.
 The expander or reader can be